 COVID-19: Financial support extended as lockdown gets parliamentary approval

-The Treasury has announced a number of additional economic support measures over the last few days to help businesses and individuals.
+The Treasury has announced a number of additional economic support measures to help businesses and individuals.
 These include:

 Businesses will need to pay National Insurance and employer pension contributions for the hours that the employee does not work.

 As under the most recent terms of the CJRS, businesses will have the option to bring furloughed employees back to work on a part time basis or furlough them full-time.

 To be eligible to get paid under the extended CJRS, employees must have been on an employer’s PAYE payroll on 30 October 2020.

 The Treasury will shortly announce more details about the extended scheme, including how to claim support through an updated claims service.

 The Job Support Scheme, which was scheduled to replace the CJRS from 1 November, has been postponed until the furlough scheme ends.

 Local Restrictions Support GrantsBusinesses that are forced to close due to local or national restrictions will receive grants worth up to £3,000 per month under the Local Restrictions Support Grant.
 The amount received is based on the rateable value of the business’ premises and will be paid fortnightly as follows: